-All selected students will be required to register annually and pay a registration fee of TZS 15,000/= only for Tanzanian citizen and USD 15 for non-Tanzanian.
-For Master Programmes, registration fee is TShs.
-50,000/= for Tanzanian or USD 50 for foreign students per year.
+All selected students will be required to register annually.
+NTA level 4,5 and 6 will pay TZS 25,000/= only(for Tanzanian citizen) and USD 25 for non-Tanzanian.
+NTA level 7 and 8 will pay TZS 35,000/= only for Tanzanian citizen and USD 55 for non-Tanzanian.
+For Postgraduate and Master Programmes, registration fee will be TShs.
+70,000/=for Tanzanian or USD 70 for foreign students per year.